7Block Labs

 Concrete examples you can copy

-Shown earlier; production bump is swapping the facilitator and network.
-The same patterns exist for Next.js middleware and Hono/Cloudflare Workers. (x402.gitbook.io)
+As mentioned earlier, the production bump involves switching the facilitator and the network.
+You'll see similar patterns when it comes to Next.js middleware and Hono/Cloudflare Workers.
+Check it out here: (x402.gitbook.io)

 from fastapi import FastAPI